PyDotAll/G-Phish/README.md

 ```
 The purpose of using this is to optimize the Selenium Chromedriver patch.
 This avoids the triggering of anti-bot services like Distill Network, Imperva, DataDome, Botprotect.io, and so on.
 This also automatically downloads the driver binary and patches it.
 ### Don't Forget Selenium 😇
-However, don't be confused about what's webdriver or webdriver-manager.
-Therefore, you should still install Selenium via pip because it's the most crucial part to make browser automation possible at POC.py.
+However, don't be confused about what's called a webdriver or webdriver-manager.
+Therefore, you should still install Selenium via pip because it's the most crucial part of making browser automation possible at POC.py.
 ```cmd
 (venv_name) C:\Users\Username\python_project_file>pip install -U selenium
 ```
-### Other Non Default Installations 😄
+### Other Non-Default Installations 😄
-For other non default python libraries, please install via main/requirements.txt.
+For other non-default python libraries, please install via main/requirements.txt.
+Most of them are only HTML parsers that need to be installed to improve the deliverability of HTML parsing and encoding detection using bs4 library.
 ## Usage
 ### Just Run POC.py 🤩
 That's how simple it is.
 If you have any concerns on your own end or any enhancements, please do let me know.
 You can convert POC.py to executable file using pyinstaller library if you want a simple click, but that would require modifications to the code to integrate CLI using Windows' CMD.